willprice/willprice.github.io/notes/dfrduino/intro.md

     // This will be either 0 or 1 depending on the voltage on pin 3.
-    // If the voltage on pin 3 is 5v then digitalRead(3) will be 1
+    // If the voltage on pin 3 is 5v then digitalRead(3) will be 1/true
-    // If the voltage on pin 3 is 0v then digitalRead(3) will be 0
+    // If the voltage on pin 3 is 0v then digitalRead(3) will be 0/off
     int pinThreeValue = digitalRead(3);

     // Here we're reading the analog value from pin 1 on the analog port
     // This will be a value in the range 0--1023.
     // Notice we didn't have to set this up in 'setup()' as it's an analog pin.
-    // They can only act as inputs. int analogPinOneValue = analogRead(1);
+    // Analog pins can only act as inputs. int analogPinOneValue = analogRead(1);
 }
 {% endhighlight %}